steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 "mov x9, x0\n"
 ```

-Once we return, in ARM64, the return value is in `x0`.
+Once we return, in ARM64, the return value is in `x0`[^6].
 We temporarily store this in the “scratch space” register set; `x9`-`x15` are free to use.
 Another word for this is caller-saved or clobbered.
 Why do we do that when `x0` is already exactly what we want?
 Because on ARM64, we can only operate on the stack in 16 bytes, so we always restore pairs of registers:

+[^6]: This is true for our simple C function - large structs might use an indirect return. (`x8`).

 ```
 // pop {x0-x8, lr}